-With most of these hikes in Acadia National Park being moderate to easy hikes of two to six miles, you can fit a few into a weekend.
+Most of the best hikes in Acadia National Park are moderate to easy hikes of two to six miles, so you can fit a few into a weekend.

 Mount Desert Island’s Best Hikes

-- Gorham Mountain Trail: This 1.8-mile round-trip hike covers the trail directly to the summit of 525-foot Gorham Mountain, with a return via Cadillac Cliffs for views of Sand Beach, Egg Rock Light, the Beehive, and Champlain Mountain.
+Gorham Mountain Trail: This 3.5-mile round-trip hike covers the trail directly to the summit of 525-foot Gorham Mountain, for views of Sand Beach, Egg Rock Light, the Beehive, and Champlain Mountain, continues to the Bowl, a lovely pond, and then descends to the Park Loop Road.

 Schoodic Peninsula’s Best Hikes

-- Schoodic Head Leap: The Schoodic Head Loop connects three trails for a 2.7-mile round-trip hike that travels from woods to the summit for expansive views.
+Schoodic Head Loop: The Schoodic Head Loop connects three trails for a 2.7-mile round-trip hike that travels from woods to the summit for expansive views.

 Isle au Haut’s Best Hikes